-b) To enable deployment of the software packages within organisations not permitting installation of pre-compiled software, source code should be made available;

-c) Global and local product processing shall be harmonised in that brightness temperature products derived from both paths agree within tolerances that are not greater than few tenths (goal is 10%) of the respective performance requirements for bias error at a reference brightness temperature;

-d) User support and maintenance services are available for the duration of the mission;

-e) Notifications for software changes are provided to the user community;

-f) Complete and comprehensive user documentation and S/W release documentation is supplied in English language;

-g) The s/w installation procedure is user friendly;

-h) The software package is executable on a standard computer platform, typically Linux/x86-64, providing a performance compatible with the timeliness requirements defined in the Guide to DBNet (CGMS-44-WMO-WP-10);

-i) For reasons of performance, it should be possible to configure the software to process only the instruments and processing levels required locally;

-j) Test data for verifying the installation of the S/W packages are made available.POES

-Compliant.
+- a) Software packages for the relevant instruments are made available with a test version made available prior to launch and the operational version made available after end of commissioning of the satellite and as soon as feasible for the satellite operator; - b) To enable deployment of the software packages within organizations not permitting installation of pre-compiled software, source code should be made available: - c) Global and local product processing shall be harmonised in that brightness temperature products derived from both paths agree within tolerances that are not greater than few tenths (goal is 10%) of the respective performance requirements for bias error at a reference brightness temperature; - d) User support and maintenance services are available for the duration of the mission; - e) Notifications for software changes are provided to the user community; - f) Complete and comprehensive user documentation and S/W release documentation is supplied in English language; - g) The software installation procedure is designed to be easily executed by an untrained user: - h) The software package is executable on a standard computer platform, typically Linux/x86-64, providing a performance compatible with the timeliness requirements defined in the Guide to DBNet (CGMS-44-WMO-WP-10); - i) For reasons of performance, it should be possible to configure the software to process only the instruments and processing levels required locally; - j) Test data for verifying the installation of the S/W packages are made available - k) The product processing software is robust against sporadically missing data packets from the instrument or satellite in the sense that the software limits the extent of degraded or lost observations in the generated product(s) to the minimum possible.

 The Community Satellite Processing Package (CSPP) supports the Direct Broadcast (DB) meteorological and environmental satellite community through the packaging and distribution of open source science software.